ginareeena/DonutCats/README.md

   use this to your advantage to clear the screen to generate more point donuts.
 Make sure to eat green donuts after to heal!
 - Play again and try to beat your high score!

-# Controls:

-- Click to wake up (hint: click it til it can't "stand" it)
-- Left cursor to walk left
-- Right cursor to walk right